 A seafood rub classic, this 24-ounce bottle of Old Bay Seasoning features a familiar, Cajun-like blend that’s perfect for a variety of seafood plates and boils.
 It features a premium blend of 18 herbs and spices like paprika, celery salt, and red and black pepper.
 For over 75 years, this all-purpose rub has found its way into restaurant and household kitchens to season everything from fried fish, crawfish, shrimp, chowder, and even fries.
 This rub is also a kosher option with no added MSG enhancers.

-OLD BAY Seasoning, 24 oz - One 24 Ounce Container of OLD BAY All-Purpose Seasoning with Unique Blend of 18 Spices and Herbs for Seafood, Poultry, Salads, and Meat
+OLD BAY Seasoning, 24 oz - One 24 Ounce Container of OLD BAY All-Purpose Seasoning with Unique Blend of 18 Spices and Herbs for Crabs, Shrimp, Poultry, Fries, and More

 This rub offers a familiar, delicious, and kosher taste.